-The specifications related to document security and participant confidentiality described in Section 2.3.5 above also apply to records maintained in the study site pharmacy.
+The specifications related to document security and participant confidentiality described in section 2.3.5 of the manual also apply to records maintained in the study pharmacies.
 All records must be stored securely in the pharmacies with access limited to authorized study pharmacy staff only.

-The following essential documents should be maintained in the study site pharmacy:
+The following essential documents should be maintained in study site pharmacies:

-- Current MTN-033 Protocol - Investigator Brochure for dapivirine Gel (0.05%): current version and any subsequent updates - Current FDA Form 1572 - Current list of authorized prescribers and staff authorized to sign Prescriptions, Gel Request Slips (names and signatures) - Pharmacy Establishment Plan (MTN Director of Pharmacy Affairs Approved) - MTN-033 Pharmacy Study Product Management Procedures Manual and applicable SOPs for investigational study product management and product Chain of Custody - MTN-033 product shipping and receipt documentation, product storage temperature logs, and investigational product accountability records - MTN-033 participant-specific records (including study prescriptions and request slips, study product accountability record, records of receipt of participant study product and documentation of unused product returns) - MTN-033 monitoring visit reports - MTN-033 communications with site clinic staff, communications with the MTN Pharmacist, MTN LOC and/or the MTN SDMC or other MTN-033 communications or locally-required administrative, operational, and/or regulatory documentation
+- Current MTN-027 Protocol - Investigator Brochure (IB) for MK-2048A: current version and any subsequent updates - Note: It is also recommended, though not required, to have the following IBs distributed by DAIDS RSC on file, either within the pharmacy or the clinic: MK-2048 dated November 2005 and Vicriviroc dated August 2010 - Current FDA Form 1572 - Current list of authorized prescribers and staff authorized to sign Prescriptions and Intravaginal Ring Request Slip (names and signatures) - Pharmacy Establishment Plan (MTN Director of Pharmacy Affairs Approved) - MTN-027 Pharmacy Study Product Management Procedures Manual and applicable SOPs for investigational study product management and product Chain of Custody - MTN-027 product shipping and receipt documentation, product storage temperature logs, and investigational product accountability records - MTN-027 participant-specific records (including study prescriptions and request slips, participant-specific dispensing records, records of receipt of participant study product and documentation of unused product returns) - MTN-027 monitoring visit reports - MTN-027 communications with site clinic staff, communications with the MTN Pharmacist, Merck, MTN LOC and/or the MTN SDMC or other MTN-027 communications or locally-required administrative, operational, and/or regulatory documentation application is filed, or if the application is not approved, records must be retained for two years after the US Food and Drug Administration is notified that the Investigational New Drug application for the product(s) is discontinued.